Joe Burrow Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 Season Stats

-- The Bengals, who rank 18th in the NFL in points scored, have attempted a pass 53.5% of the time while running the football 46.5% of the time.
+- The Bengals, who rank 18th in the NFL in points scored, have dropped back to pass 53.5% of the time while opting for the ground attack 46.5% of the time.

-- Burrow has attempted 10 of his 145 passes in the red zone, accounting for 52.6% of his team's red zone plays.
+- Burrow has thrown 10 passes in the red zone this season, 52.6% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Burrow's matchup with the Lions.